 Go to Info Sessions

 Over the course of orientation, various departments throughout your college will be holding information sessions about their roles on campus.
 These departments usually include the Student Advising center, Public Safety, Financial Aid office, Career Services, Health Services and several others—check them out!
 They may be a bit dry at times, but they actually offer really valuable information that you probably wouldn’t otherwise know.
 You’ll learn about various resources at your school that might include things like resume and interview prep, free flu shots, or funding opportunities for research and internships.
-One of our team members here at Admissions Hero even met his future roommate at a fire safety presentation.
+One of our team members here at CollegeVine even met his future roommate at a fire safety presentation.